University of Illinois Chicago: Baseball

 UIC's baseball team recorded 30 or more victories in a nine-year stretch from 2001 to 2010, won seven straight Horizon League Championships, and advanced to an NCAA regional four times (2003, 2005, 2007, 2008).
 UIC baseball has recorded regional wins against No. 1 Long Beach State in 2007 and No. 2 Dallas Baptist University in 2008.

 Gymnastics

 In 1978 and 1979 the UIC men's gymnastics team won the school's only NCAA team titles at the Division II Championships.
 Following the 1979 season the men's gymnastics program entered Division I competition and finished the season ranked 10th, Nationally.
 After the successful 1980 season the remainder of the UIC athletic teams ascended to Division I status.
-The 1996 men's gymnastics team finished the season in 9th place, the school's highest final ranking.
+The 1996 men's gymnastics team finished the season in 9th place, the school's highest final ranking among all sports.
 UIC Men's Gymnastics individual Division I All America honorees include: Paul Fina (Rings), Mike Costa (Pommel Horse, twice), Barry McDonald (Parallel Bars), Shannon Welker (Floor Exercise), Neil Faustino (Vault), and Andrew Stover (Horizontal Bar).